-Wood Green Academy Teaching School is a Lead School for the School Direct Route with an extensive proven track record in training students to become outstanding teachers.
-Our main ITT pathway is the School Direct with QTS & PGCE route with in excess of 60 places advertised in 15 different curriculum areas across the Wood Green Teaching School Alliance for 2019-20.
+Wood Green Academy is the Lead School of the Wood Green ITT Alliance.
+We have an extensive proven track record in training students to become outstanding teachers.
+Our main ITT pathway is the School Direct with QTS & PGCE route with in excess of 50 places advertised in 15 different curriculum areas across the Wood Green ITT Alliance for 2020-21.
 As such, we support all our Alliance partner schools to recruit for and deliver the highest quality teacher training school direct programmes.
 It has always been our philosophy as a Lead School to give teacher training applicants the opportunity to specifically apply for the training school/campus of their choice; you are therefore able, from the start, to select your preferred training school.
-It is our belief that this mutual assessment both enhances the training experience and produces the best outcomes.
+It is our belief that the opportunity to mutually assess both enhances the training experience and produces the best outcomes.

-As a Teaching School, Wood Green is at the forefront of national innovation.
+As a National Support School, Wood Green is at the forefront of national innovation.
 Having been judged as 'Outstanding' by Ofsted in our last 3 inspections, our ethos is based on high professional standards in all aspects.

 Trainees based at Wood Green Academy will be thoroughly supported by dedicated ITT and Departmental teams.
 Our subject mentors are extremely committed to your development and their vast experience will guide you to success.

-Wood Green Alliance trainees will benefit from a precious extra layer of support.
-Our large Alliance of schools enables a more convenient arrangement for second school placements and greater opportunities for employment after the completion of your training.
+Wood Green ITT Alliance trainees will benefit from a precious extra layer of support.
+Our Alliance of schools enables more convenient arrangements for second school placements and greater opportunities for employment after the completion of your training.

 About the accredited body

 Our partnership with the University of Wolverhampton is very well established and we are their flag ship Lead school for the School Direct Secondary Route.
 As such, we play a very important part in many aspects of their ITE programme.
 Our close geographical proximity facilitates a well-balanced training experience.
-Our teaching staff also work with the university to provide teacher subject specialism training and support for the professional skills tests required before training can begin.
-In addition, Wood Green Academy Teaching School works with the University to develop a coherent structure for training through your NQT year.
+Our teaching staff also work with the university to provide teacher subject specialism training.
+In addition, our partnership provides opportunities for early career development.

 Training with disabilities and other needs

-Wood Green Academy Teaching School is committed to supporting applicants with disabilities and special needs.
+Wood Green ITT Alliance is committed to supporting applicants with disabilities and special needs.
 In partnership with the University of Wolverhampton, we endeavour to break down any barrier that may stand in an individual's way of training as a teacher.